TeleSign/python_telesign/README.rst

 Authentication
 --------------

 You will need a Customer ID and API Key in order to use TeleSign’s API.
-If you are already a customer you can retrieve them from your account dashboard in the `Portal <https://portal.telesign.com>`_.
-If you are not a customer, sign up `here <https://portal.telesign.com/signup>`_.
+If you already have an account you can retrieve them from your account dashboard in the `Portal <https://portal.telesign.com>`_.
+If you have not signed up yet, sign up `here <https://portal.telesign.com/signup>`_.

 Dependencies